Advanced-Computer-Lab-2022/BlueHats/README.md

-# Amelio
+# Online Learning System : Ameilo

-Amelio is an Online Learning System website that creates a robust learning experience that feels like a classroom experience, offering the traditional classroom characteristics (like instructor-student interaction, Q&As, discussion).
+Amelio is an Online Learning System website *implemented using MERN stack*  that creates a robust learning experience that feels like a classroom experience, offering the traditional classroom characteristics (Students have their lessons through online videos , Have to solve exercise(s) after each lesson and at the end have a certificate if he/she passes the course).
+Also an admin manages the available instructors and corporate trainees from one end , instructors manage the courses they offer and the user (corporate trainee / individual trainee) is able to search and view the available courses to choose his/her desirable courses from the other end .

 ## Motivation

 Amelio was built as an integrated set of interactive online services that provide trainers, learners, and others involved in education with information, tools, and resources to support and enhance education delivery and management.
-These important learning environments are achieved through a learning platform’s features and tools that create the level of interaction and engagement students need. include content modules, learning modules, evaluation modules, and communication modules.
+These important learning environments are achieved through a learning platform’s features and tools that create the level of interaction and engagement students need. include content modules, learning modules and  evaluation modules.
 These modules allow for your training program to incorporate a variety of teaching styles for every learner, and allows for learners to boost their performance level and knowledge-retention levels.

+## Table of Content
-## Build Status
+## 1. Build Status
+## 2. Code style
+## 3. Screenshots
+## 4. Tech/Framework used
+## 5. Extra Features
+## 6. Code examples
+## 7. Installation
+## 8. API reference
+## 9. Tests
+## 10. How to use
+## 11. Contribute
+## 12. Credits
+## 13. Licence

+## Build status

 - can't search in filtered results
+- users can’t search by instructor name
+- users can’t follow up on reported problems
 - can't filter in search results
 - can't update the progress based on the minutes watched in the video
 - can't receive the money in the wallet
 - can't see grades for exercises done previously
 - can't see the average mark scored on the exercises of the course
 - can't ask the course instructor questions about the course

 ## Code Style
+Consistent indentation should be used in the code along with following any established coding conventions or guidelines that are relevant to the language used.
+Syntax highlighting is used to make the code easier to read by anyone and to help readers to understand what is happening in the code.
+It is also a good idea to include comments on your code to explain what is happening and to make it easier for other to understand.

 **JavaScript**
 - Two spaces indentation.